Crafting a captivating and convincing landing page isn’t as

 Possibly the most important element in your landing page is your CTA.
 Your CTA

-should be a button that is very noticeable in size and contrast.
+should be a button that's very noticeable in size and contrast.
 Make your CTA

 exciting, and persuasive.